Last updated: January 2026 · 8 min read

 Plan Review

-PBCE reviews submitted plans, potentially requesting additional information or modifications.
+PBCE reviews submitted documents, which may involve requests for additional information or modifications.

 - 5